© 2009 – 2021 Gwen Dewar, Ph.D., all rights reserved

 Where to begin: Free exploration with print-making

 Salt dough or play dough is a good medium for making toy footprints.
 Ideally, you want a modeling compound that is soft enough that kids can roll it out themselves with a rolling pin.
-Note the some clays and commercial play doughs are too stiff for young children to do this easily.
+Note that some clays and commercial play doughs are too stiff for young children to do this easily.

 Wet sand is fun, too.
 But it can be hard to see prints if the sun is directly overhead, so if you want to work outdoors you might try timing your activities for the morning or late afternoon.